 Peaches, pecans, beer gardens and vineyards: Welcome to eclectic Fredericksburg.
-An hour from Austin, this hospitable town was settled by German immigrants in the 1840s, and proves an anomaly in the land of longhorns.
-With more than 40 wineries spread across the surrounding Texas Hill Country, this area has been instrumental in the evolution of the Texas wine industry, which came to a halt with Prohibition and did not resurrect until the 1970s.
-Our bed-and-breakfast lodging of choice here is Settlers Crossing, a 35-acre property home to just seven historic guest cottages.
-The 1865 Pioneer Log Cabin is charming and features its own restored wine cellar and 40-foot-long stone porch.
-The resident donkey named Brighty enhances these unique accommodations dating back to the 1780s.
+An hour from Austin, this hospitable town was settled by German immigrants in the 1840s, and proves to be an anomaly in the land of longhorns.
+With more than 70 wineries spread across the surrounding Texas Hill Country, this area has been instrumental in the evolution of the Texas wine industry, which came to a halt with Prohibition and was not resurrected until the 1970s.
+Our lodging of choice here is Settlers Crossing, a 35-acre property that is home to just seven historic guest cottages.
+The two-story Bohl Log Cabin is ideal for groups, while the charming 1865 Pioneer Log Cabin features its own restored wine cellar and 40-foot-long stone porch.
+A resident donkey named Brighty adds to the down-home appeal.

-Find out just how big Texas wine country is by visiting Settlers Crossing Bed & Breakfast's official website
+Find out just how big Texas wine country is by visiting the Settlers Crossing Bed & Breakfast official website